Pay gap consulting and analysis

-Delivering you more insight than mandatory pay gap reporting
+Delivering you deeper insight than standard ethnicity and gender pay gap analysis and reporting

-We go further than many other market solutions, providing deeper insight into where the pay gap is occurring within your workforce.
+We go further than many other market solutions, providing deeper insight into where pay gaps are occurring within your workforce.
 This additional knowledge can help you communicate your narrative with greater clarity and explanation, ensure your action planning is focused, and make it more likely your objectives are successful.

-We can also provide an analysis on how the pay gap is directly impacting the wellbeing of your employees, and therefore on overall productivity.
+Our ethnicity and gender pay gap analytics also include expert analysis from our consultants on how your pay gaps are directly impacting the wellbeing of your employees, and therefore overall productivity.

-Combining the advanced data analysis of our pay gap tool with employee insight provides a deeper level of understanding of your pay gap – enabling enhanced narrative to support your brand and more focused, efficient and effective action planning.
+Combining the advanced data analysis of our pay gap tool with employee insight provides a deeper level of understanding of your ethnicity or gender pay gap – enabling enhanced narrative to support your brand and more focused, efficient and effective action planning.

 Our pay gap tool will enable you to move through your own pay gap story.